-Note that, notwithstanding Practice Note SC CL 1 Civil Circuit List, proceedings in which the cause of action arose in regional Victoria or where the majority of witnesses or parties reside in regional Victoria (‘regional matters’) should be initiated in the Dust Diseases List.
-Such proceedings will receive special management and will be fixed for trial in the relevant Circuit.
+Note that, notwithstanding Practice Note SC CL 1 Civil Circuit List (Second revision), proceedings in which the cause of action arose in regional Victoria or where the majority of witnesses or parties reside in regional Victoria ('regional matters') should be initiated in the Dust Diseases List.
+Such proceedings will receive special management and may be fixed for trial in the relevant circuit sitting or in Melbourne depending on the urgency of the matter.

 The Honourable Justice Keogh

-Save for contribution only proceedings, proceedings will generally be listed for a pre-trial conference conducted by a deputy prothonotary (see information concerning pre-trial conference listings below).
-All proceedings will be referred to a final directions hearing before trial to confirm the readiness of the matter for trial and to deal with any outstanding interlocutory issues.
+Proceedings will generally be listed for a pre-trial conference conducted by a deputy prothonotary (excluding contribution only claims.
+See information concerning pre-trial conference listings below).
+All proceedings will be referred to a final directions hearing to confirm the readiness of the matter for trial and to deal with any outstanding interlocutory issues.
 Regional matters may be the subject of a pre-trial conference in Melbourne upon request but are otherwise to be the subject of private mediation (as are contribution only proceedings).

 All persons appearing at directions hearings must have a good working knowledge of the matter and be in a position to advise the Court on its progress and readiness for trial.
 It is the Court's expectation that the practitioner with the conduct of the file, or a person sufficiently briefed such that all questions from the bench can be addressed, will appear at the final directions hearing.
 Non-admitted persons are required to seek leave to appear prior to the date of any hearing by way of the List email address below.